Introduction To Systems Thinking (For Practical People)

 But why is that?

 Most systems thinking advice on the internet is very academic.
-When you start to research this topic online, you will find complex concepts like feedback loop diagrams, dynamic simulations or computer-based modeling tools.
+When you start to research this topic online, you will find complex concepts including feedback loop diagrams, dynamic simulations or computer-based modeling tools.

 Don’t get me wrong, all of these concepts have their rights to exist.
 But with all of this theory, it’s hard to understand the practical value of systems thinking.